ETSells/ETSells/README.md

 I spent last summer as an intern at Garmin, where I had the privilege of working on the enroute performance component of the FMS on their integrated flight decks.
 I'm excited to be heading back next summer!

-I'm currently serving as the Avionics Firmware Lead for Sun Devil Rocketry.
+I'm currently the avionics lead at Sun Devil Rocketry.
+The avionics team builds and programs custom computers for both the high power rocketry and liquid propulsion research projects undertaken by the rest of the team.
+I oversee seven teams working on everything from PCB design to Javascript programming.
+I'm responsible for inter-team coordination and the primary point of contact for any project in the organization who wants anything done with electronics.

+I'm also directly leading the firmware team.
 We're responsible for writing all of the embedded software/firmware for SDR's purpose-built computers, such as the flight computer and liquid engine controller.
 It's been a great exposure to project management to get to work with such a dedicated team and play a central role in guiding our goals.
 On the technical side, I specialize in the application architecture, flight logic, and flash memory, but I've been all around our